 - Mesothelioma – An aggressive form of cancer that is only caused by exposure to asbestos.
 It forms in the thin membrane (mesothelium) surrounding vital organs in the chest and abdomen.

 - Asbestosis — A degenerative respiratory condition which causes the formation of scar tissue on the surface of the lining of the lungs.
 It can be a precursor to mesothelioma.

 - Lung Cancer — Lung cancer is known to be exacerbated by exposure to asbestos.

 Due to South Africa’s once thriving asbestos mines, the country has some of the highest incidences of mesothelioma in the world.
-Asbestos can also cause other health issues such as ovarian cancer, laryngeal cancer, clubbed fingers and other respiratory problems.
+Asbestos can also cause other health issues such as ovarian cancer, laryngeal cancer, respiratory problems and clubbed fingers.

-Asbestos’s previous popularity means that it can be everywhere.
-Many buildings in the Western Cape still contain this hazardous material, putting people who live, work or visit these buildings in serious danger of asbestos poisoning.
+Asbestos’s previous popularity means that it can be anywhere.
+Many buildings in Cape Town and the Western Cape still contain this hazardous asbestos, putting people who live, work or visit these buildings in serious danger of asbestos poisoning.

 Aging asbestos becomes brittle and starts to chip and crack, releasing toxic fibres into the air.
 It can also release fibres if it is chipped away or mechanically disturbed in some way, such as a renovation or maintenance to the area.